arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question: You are developing an application that uses Azure Active Directory for authentication.
+Question: You are developing an application that uses Microsoft Entra ID for authentication.
 The application needs to authorize users based on their group membership in the organization.
 The application should receive this information in the user's token when they authenticate.
-How would you configure your application in Azure AD to achieve this?
+How would you configure your application in Microsoft Entra ID to achieve this?

 - [ ] Enable the `OAuth2AllowImplicitFlow` attribute in the application manifest.
 - [ ] Set the `requiredResourceAccess` attribute in the application manifest to include the group IDs.